nathanreyes/v-calendar/docs-next/docs/getting-started/upgrade-guide.md

 ### Deprecated `from-page`, `to-page`, `from-date`, and `to-date` props

-Use the `initial-page` and `initial-page-position` props to correctly initial the starting month for a calendar or date picker.
+Use the `initial-page` and `initial-page-position` props to correctly set the current months for a calendar.

 ### Deprecated Highlight Fill Mode